dailymotion/vast-client-js/docs/api/vast-tracker.md

 #### Parameters

+- **`vendor: String`** An identifier for the verification vendor.
+The recommended format is [domain]-[useCase], to avoid name collisions.
+For example, "company.com-omid".
 - **`macros: Object`** - Object containing macros and their values to be replaced.
 Macros must be supported by VAST specification.

 #### Events emitted